-Course/Unit Title: Unit Summany Unit Summary: World History ESL Industrialization increased the need for raw materials and new markets.
-Unit 5 Imperialism Western imperialists were driven by this need as they looked for colonies to Grade Level(s): acquire.
-During the 19 th and 20 th centuries, Western powers divided Africa, 9-12 colonized large areas of Asia and seized territories from Muslim states with little concern about how their actions would affect the people.
+Course/Unit Title: Unit Summary: World History ESL/ Industrialization increased the need for raw materials and new markets.
+Unit 5: Imperialism Western imperialists were driven by this need as they looked for colonies to Grade Level(s): 9-12 acquire.
+During the 19 th and 20 th centuries, Western powers divided Africa, colonized large areas of Asia and seized territories from Muslim states with little concern about how their actions would affect the people.
 Today, African national continue to feel the effects of the colonial presence.
 Many former colonies have political problems that are the result of imperialism.
-Political events are still influenced by actions from the · imperialistic period.
+Political events are still influenced by actions from the imperialistic period.
 Southeast Asian independence struggles in the 20 century have their roots in the period of imperialism.
-Essential Question(s): Enduring Understanding(s): 1.
-What were the motives behind imperialism?
-Imperialism was motivated by European nations need to extend power 2.
-What impact did the of other nations and gain control of natural resources.
-Great Britain's Industrial Revolution of Great Industrial Revolution also created a need for more resources and Britain have on Colonial markets.
-Additionally, global competition for resources and markets takeover? created a race for different nations to colonize.
-3. What impact did imperialism 2.
-The Industrial Revolution of Great Britain created a heighted need and and colonialism have on push for global markets and new resources.
-Consequently, a sense of colonized regions? nationalism and a thirst for control and power made colonizing an 4.
-Why did colonizing Africa obsession for many European nations. become such a priority for 3.
-Imperialism and colonialism had a lasting impact on both the colonies some nations? and the "mother countries."
-Mother countries or the colonizing 5.
-Why was claiming South countries, implemented either direct or indirect rule over their newly Africa so important? acquired territories.
+Essential Question(s): Enduring Understanding(s): What were the motives behind imperialism?
+What impact did the Industrial Revolution of Great Britain have on Colonial takeover?
+What impact did imperialism and colonialism have on colonized regions?
+Why did colonizing Africa become such a priority for some nations?
+Why was claiming South Africa so important?
+Imperialism was motivated by European nations need to extend power of other nations and gain control of natural resources.
+Great Britain's Industrial Revolution also created a need for more resources and markets.
+Additionally, global competition for resources and markets created a race for different nations to colonize.
+The Industrial Revolution of Great Britain created a heighted need and push for global markets and new resources.
+Consequently, a sense of nationalism and a thirst for control and power made colonizing an obsession for many European nations.
+Imperialism and colonialism had a lasting impact on both the colonies and the "mother countries."
+Mother countries or the colonizing countries, implemented either direct or indirect rule over their newly acquired territories.
 Economics within the colonies changed as there was a stress to develop industries of their own and stress exports of raw materials.
 Imperialistic nations forced different ethnic group to work and live together which cause racial tension between different groups.
-4. Colonizing Africa became a main priority for many nations.
+Colonizing Africa became a main priority for many nations.
 The scramble was caused by Nationalism and the need for raw materials and the expansion of new markets.
-5. Claiming South Africa was important because of the need to discover a water route from inside the continent to the ocean.
+Claiming South Africa was important because of the need to discover a water route from inside the continent to the ocean.